 Professionalism is key to representing the state's largest industry, and our staff provides top notch communication resources to keep members informed and active in current issues.
 Members of Georgia Agribusiness Council remain engaged in the industry through publications like AgOutlook, our monthly online publication and Inside Agriculture, our weekly report sent to our members during the legislative session.
 These publications provide insight on regulatory and legislative issues, important events and initiatives in the industry.

 Finally, your investment in GAC membership also helps support educational efforts for Georgia's young people.
 GAC sponsors students in the University of Georgia's College of Agriculture & Environmental Sciences for Congressional Fellowships at our nation's Capitol.
-We also provide support for important educational programs and foundations like 4-H, FFA, classroom grants to teachers and a student scholarship.
+We also provide support for important educational programs and foundations like 4-H, FFA, classroom grants to teachers and student scholarships.
 These programs serve as integral tools in educating a new generation of agribusiness leaders and this investment may be the most important one we make in the years to come.
 That's why we created the Georgia Agribusiness Council Foundation, an IRS approved 501(c)3 tax exempt program to further agricultural education initiatives.

 If you believe in the success and importance of Georgia agriculture, please investment in the industry by joining the Georgia Agribusiness Council.
 Click here to join online.